berberman/arch-hs/README.md

 ## Limitations

 * `arch-hs` will run into error, if solved targets contain cycle.
-Indeed, circular dependency lies ubiquitously in hackage because of tests, but basic cycles are resolved manually in [community] by maintainers.
+Indeed, circular dependency lies ubiquitously in hackage because of tests, but basic cycles are resolved manually in [extra] by maintainers.
 So after the provider simplification, `arch-hs` can eliminate these cycles.
 Nevertheless, if the target introduces new cycle or it dependens on a package in an unknown cycle, `arch-hs` will throw `CyclicExist` exception.

 * `arch-hs` is not able to handle with complicated situations: the libraries of a package partially exist in hackage, some libraries include external sources, etc.